Simple fundraising ideas for Giving Tuesday

 What are some easy ways to get started?

-If you haven't yet figured out what to do on 28th November, start by signing up as a charity partner on the #givingtuesday page, which gives you access to all their free resources (there is a separate campaign website for U.S.-based nonprofits).
+If you haven't yet figured out what to do on December 1st, start by signing up as a charity partner on the #givingtuesday page, which gives UK partners access to all their free resources .
+For the U.S.-based nonprofits go to to the U.S. #givingtuesday page.

 - Prepare or adapt your social media content.
-At the very least, sign up to the thunderclap which will send out an automated message from your account on the day (check the Giving Tuesday website closer to the day for the link).
-Even better, share your own messages using the hashtag #givingtuesday.
-You’ll need to work a bit to stand out from the crowd on the day, advises digital consultant Zoe Amar, so highlight what’s distinctive about your organisation.
+Share your own messages using the hashtag #givingtuesday.
+You’ll need to work a bit to stand out from the crowd on the day, advises digital consultant Zoe Amar, so highlight what’s distinctive about your organization.
 Use great images and human stories.

 - Get all your staff (including senior managers), board and volunteers involved.
 Encourage them to spread the word in the run-up and on the day.

 - Tell your supporters.
-They may already be aware of the campaign (9 percent of Brits participated in some way in 2016), but make sure they associate your organisation with it, and give them the option to support you.
-That can be as simple as an email (npENGAGE has some useful email subject lines for Giving Tuesday in their 4 steps to create a stellar campaign).
+They may already be aware of the campaign, but make sure they associate your organization with it, and give them the option to support you.
+That can be as simple as an email.
 But think about your message.
 "There’s no point in putting out requests for donations if you’ve not given donors a reason to support you," says Roberts.
 "Giving Tuesday isn’t a silver bullet — be sure to treat it as an opportunity."

 - Tie it in with ongoing fundraising efforts.
 You can use the #givingtuesday hashtag to spread the word about a campaign you’re just kicking off, or an ongoing one that needs a boost.
 As Noland Hoshino, director of creative and digital marketing at High Five Media, points out, keeping donors’ attention for weeks or months can be tough, while "a [one-day giving] campaign condenses your tactics to just 24 hours, with immediate results."